-Dealing Day means (i) the 14th day of each month, except where that day is not a Business Day when the Dealing Day will be the next following Business Day and (ii) the last Business Day of the month.
+Dealing Day means the 14th day and last business day of each month except where the 14th is not a Business Day when it shall be the Business Day prior.

 Depositary means NatWest Trustee & Depositary Services Limited, the depositary of the Company.